EddieYY/go-crawl-store/README.md

 # go-crawl-store
-go-crawl-store a restful API to price crawler for online stores (大潤發, 家樂福)
+go-crawl-store a restful API server to crawler price for online stores (大潤發, 家樂福)

 ## Start using it
 0. Please note that because of the net/html dependency, goquery requires Go1.1+